-- Have a rare disease amongst other chronic illnesses that cause chronic pain, so I need to take care of my body during our sessions in order to ensure that it doesn’t distract my attention from you.
+- Zebra.
+I have rare diseases amongst other chronic illnesses that cause chronic pain, so I need to take care of my body during our sessions in order to ensure that it doesn’t distract my attention from you.
 It also means I have a lot of medical appointments and will be taking time off for surgeries and procedures.

 - Don’t love phone calls unless they are scheduled ahead of time.
 Love texting and it’s the quickest way to get a hold of me.
 I can typically respond to a text in a free minute or two in between clients.
 I’d rather somebody send me a text rather than leave a voicemail.
 Email is the slowest way to get a hold of me.
 I typically check emails once a day.
 Rarely check it on days when I’m not seeing clients.

 - Have semi-colon tattoos on the inside of my wrists for suicide awareness.

 “She shows her ravaged self to the one person who can take it.
 No, incorrect.
 Marlene may not be able to take it.
 She shows herself whether or not Marlene can take it.
 That is closer.
 To risk in therapy what no one can take.
 The human race has not evolved the capacity to take what it does to itself, the pain people inflict on each other.
 In therapy one risks what is too much for another, too much for oneself.
 One risks what no one can take or may ever be able to take.
 That enters the room and is shared, whether or not anyone can take it.” –Michael Eigen

 I studied a lot of things on my way to becoming a therapist in Denver: